cesarodriguez4/sql-crud/README.md

 `` npm install --save-dev sql-crud``

 # Concept
-Despite there are several libraries for operate with sql databases, very one has a specific way to do the same operations.
+Despite there are several libraries for operate with sql databases, every one has a specific way to do the same operations.

 For example:

-A  kind if simple statements becomes:

 ### mysql
 ```javascript